-Senior Director of Nursing, Critical Care & Telemetry
+AVP of Nursing, Education, and Critical Care & Telemetry

 The Center for Critical Care Services at The Brooklyn Hospital Center is the first of its kind in Brooklyn and represents the gold standard of care and treatment.
 The Center also provides TBHC’s Critical Care Outreach Service so that, if any patient anywhere in the hospital is in crisis, a rescue squad of TBHC’s most highly trained personnel reports to intervene.

 Critical Care Nursing is an important component of the Center and offers the highest levels of care and attention for our most critically ill patients.
 This discipline requires a great deal of experience with patients who suffer complex multisystem illnesses.

 Critical Care is divided into six units, as follows:

 - MICU/CCU is our medical intensive care unit and cardiac care unit.
 These clients require frequent monitoring and advanced nursing care and skills.
 This is an 18-bed unit.